apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     transaction log.
 ZooKeeper syncs transactions to media before it returns a response.
 A dedicated transaction log device is key to consistent good performance.
-Putting the log on a busy device will adversely effect performance.
+Putting the log on a busy device will adversely affect performance.
 If you only have one storage device, increase the snapCount so that snapshot files are generated less often;
     it does not eliminate the problem, but it makes more resources available for the transaction log.